New Hampshire Veterans’ Benefits

 Scholarship awarded annually & paid directly to the school.
 Only applies to public and private schools in New Hampshire, not out-of-state institutions.

-Find colleges in New Hampshire with our School Finder.
-Use the filters to sort schools by state.
+Find VA-approved colleges and universities in New Hampshire with our School Finder.

 Housing Benefits for New Hampshire Veterans